The Price of Privacy in Untrusted Recommendation Engines: Item-Clustering under Local-DP: The Information-Rich Regime

-We obtain a simple lower bound on the scaling required using the following lemma that characterizes a lower bound on the mutual information leakage across any differentially private channel.
-Equivalent statements of this lemma are given in \cite{Renyi,2party}: \begin{lemma} Given (private data) r.v. $X\in\mathcal{X}$, a privatized output $Y\in\mathcal{Y}$ obtained by any locally $\epsilon-$DP mechanism $\Phi:\mathcal{X}\rightarrow\mathcal{Y}$, and any side information $Z$, we have: $I(X;Y|Z)\leq\epsilon\log e.$ \end{lemma} Lemma~\ref{lemma:basicIbnd} follows directly from the definitions of mutual information and differential privacy (note that for any such mechanism, the output $Y$ given the input $X$ is conditionally independent of any side-information).
-It suggests that any mechanism obeying DP results in an output which has at most $\epsilon$ bits of information vis-a-vis the data.
-Returning to the private learning of item classes, we obtain a lower bound on the number of users needed by considering the following reduction: let $C_N\in\mathcal{H}=\{0,1\}^N$ be the mapping of the item set $[N]$ to {\it two classes} represented as $\{0,1\}$; hence the size of the hypothesis class is now $2^N$.
-Recall that we defined a learning algorithm to be {\it unreliable} for $\mathcal{H}$ if $\max_{h\in\mathcal{H}}\PP\left[\widehat{C_N}\neq C_N| C_N=h\right]>\frac{1}{2}$.
-Using Lemma~\ref{lemma:basicIbnd} and Fano's inequality (Lemma~\ref{lemma:fano}), we get the following lower bound on the sample complexity. \begin{theorem} Suppose the underlying clustering $C_N$ is drawn uniformly at random from $\{0,1\}^N$.
-Then any learning algorithm obeying $\epsilon$-local-DP is unreliable if the number of queries $U<\left(\frac{N}{\epsilon\log e}\right)$. \end{theorem}
+Lemma~\ref{lemma:basicIbnd} follows directly from the definitions of mutual information and differential privacy (note that for any such mechanism, the output $Y$ given the input $X$ is conditionally independent of any side-information).
+We note that similar results have appeared before in literature; for example, equivalent statements appear in \cite{2party,Renyi}.
+We present the proof here for the sake of completeness: \begin{proof}[Proof of Lemma \ref{lemma:basicIbnd}]

+Here inequality $(a)$ is a direct application of the definition of differential privacy (Equation \ref{eq:DP}), and in particular, the fact that it holds for any side information. \end{proof}

+Returning to the private learning of item classes, we obtain a lower bound on the sample-complexity by considering the following special case of the item-clustering problem: consider $\mathcal{H}=\{0,1\}^N$, and let $C_N\in\mathcal{H}$ be a mapping of the item set $[N]$ to \emph{two classes} represented as $\{0,1\}$ -- hence the size of the hypothesis class is $2^N$.
+Each user $u$ has some private data $X_u$, which is generated via the bipartite Stochastic Blockmodel (c.f., Section \ref{ssec:model}).
+Recall we define a learning algorithm to be \emph{unreliable} for $\mathcal{H}$ if $\max_{h\in\mathcal{H}}\PP\left[\widehat{C_N}\neq C_N| C_N=h\right]>\frac{1}{2}$.
+Using Lemma~\ref{lemma:basicIbnd} and Fano's inequality (Lemma~\ref{lemma:fano}), we get the following lower bound on the sample-complexity: \begin{theorem} Suppose the underlying clustering $C_N$ is drawn uniformly at random from $\{0,1\}^N$.
+Then any learning algorithm obeying $\epsilon$-local-DP is unreliable if the number of queries satisfies: $U<\left(\frac{N}{\epsilon\log e}\right)$. \end{theorem}